People have been using honey for centuries for both food and medicinal purposes.

 Crystallization

-Since raw honey contains authentic natural ingredients without processing, it may be a better option for people using honey for health benefits.
+Since raw honey contains natural ingredients and is unprocessed, it may be a better option for people seeking health benefits from honey.
 Raw honey sometimes comes in crystal form rather than liquid.
 Additionally, raw honey already in liquid form tends to crystallize more swiftly than other honey.

-To decrystallize, put the honey jar in a bowl of boiling water to soften the crystals and change it to liquid again.
+To decrystallize, place the honey jar in a bowl of hot (not boiling) water to soften the crystals and melt the honey again.
 However, be cautious not to cook it, as you may destroy its healthful properties.